-Absolutely incredible in its health supportive properties the substance called betulin has finally become available in our online store.
-It will not be an exaggeration to say that birch bark extract purified to 95% state is one of the most powerful natural anti-virus means today.
-Betulin is particularly effective when used against liver and sking disorders.
+Absolutely incredible in its health-supportive properties the substance called betulin has finally become available in our online store.
+It would not be an exaggeration to say that birch bark extract purified to 95% is one of the most powerful natural anti-viruses means that exist today.
+Betulin is especially effective when used against cancer, liver, and skin disorders.

-It is a scientifically proven fact that a piece of chaga mushroom put into a storage box made of birch bark aquires more pronuonced health supporting properties as compared to the other piece of fungus that was stored elsewhere ... betulin, lupeol and betulinic acid have anti-cancer effect causing apoptosis (programmed death) of cancer cells."- says Galina Fedoseeva, Farmakognosii chairman of the Department of Botany and Irkutsk State Medical University, Professor, Doctor of Pharmacy
+It is a scientifically proven fact that a piece of chaga mushroom put into a storage box made of birch bark aquires more pronuonced health supporting properties as compared to the other piece of fungus that was stored elsewhere ... betulin, lupeol and betulinic acid have anti-cancer effect causing apoptosis (programmed death) of cancer cells."- says Galina Fedoseeva, Chairman of the Department of Botany and Irkutsk State Medical University, Professor, Doctor of Pharmacy.

-The bark of birch tree has been widely used in folk and scientific medicine in many nations.
-The thin, self releasing layers of birch bark were used by the Russian people as a "plaster" for the treatment of wounds and boils as a wound-healing remedy and disinfectant.
+The bark of the birch tree has been widely used in folk and scientific medicine of many nations.
+The thin, self-releasing layers of birch bark were used by the Russian people as a "plaster" for the treatment of wounds and boils as a wound-healing remedy and disinfectant.

-Birch bark has been successfully used in Chinese medicine as an analgesic and antiseptic, diaphoretic and "blood-purifying" mean.
-In Tibetan medicine birch bark treats sores, parasitic skin disease, in Nanai folk medicine birch bark is a part of ointments for the treatment of severe wounds and is also used orally against tuberculosis and diseases of the stomach.
-In Yakutia people use grinded birch bark to treat abscesses.
+Birch bark has been successfully used in Chinese medicine as an analgesic and antiseptic, diaphoretic, and "blood-purifying" mean.
+In Tibetan medicine, birch bark treats sores, parasitic skin disease, in Nanai folk medicine birch bark is a part of ointments for the treatment of severe wounds and is also used orally against tuberculosis and diseases of the stomach.
+In Yakutia, people use ground birch bark to treat abscesses.

-Studies that have been conducted during recent years, showed that betuline has valuable pharmacological properties: antioxidant, antitumorigenic, hepatoprotective, antiviral, immunomodulator, antibacterial, regenerate, antipyretic, bile-expelling.
-Betulin, its derivatives and other birch bark compounds also have been tested for effectiveness in treating HIV, the virus that causes AIDS, and respiratory syncytial virus (RSV), which can cause severe cold-like symptoms and pneumonia.
+Studies that have been conducted during recent years, showed that betulin has valuable pharmacological properties: antioxidant, antitumorigenic, hepatoprotective, antiviral, immunomodulatory, antibacterial, regenerate, antipyretic, bile-expelling.
+Betulin, its derivatives, and other birch bark compounds also have been tested for effectiveness in treating HIV, the virus that causes AIDS, and respiratory syncytial virus (RSV), which can cause severe cold-like symptoms and pneumonia.

-Unique therapeutic properties are given to white part of birch bark thanks to betulin - a substance belonging to the group of triterpenoids.
-White part of a birch bark remains white even when the tree itself has completely rotted.
-The ability of a birch bark to resist harmful microflora is also assigned to betulin.
+Unique therapeutic properties are given to the white part of a birch bark thanks to betulin - a substance belonging to the group of triterpenoids.
+The white part of a birch bark remains white even when the tree itself has completely rotted.
+The ability of birch bark to resist harmful microflora is also assigned to betulin.
 The pharmacological action range of betulin is very wide.

-Common complication of untreated wound is the bacterial colonization of the wound and eventual inflamation.
-The standard tests proved that betulin significantly inhibits inflammation by affecting the egulating mediators of the immune system.
-Furthermore, because betulin also posesses antibacterial property, the healing of the wound occurs twice as fast and quickly regenerates damaged tissues.
+A common complication of untreated wounds is the bacterial colonization of the wound and eventual inflammation.
+The standard tests proved that betulin significantly inhibits inflammation by affecting the regulating mediators of the immune system.
+Furthermore, because betulin also possesses antibacterial property, the healing of the wound occurs twice as fast and quickly regenerates damaged tissues.
 This property was observed in experiments conducted at the University Of Dermatology Clinic in Freiburg, Germany under the direction of Dr.Christoph Schempp.
-With the use of drugs containing betulin as a main ingredient, patients there are being successfully cured even in severe cases wheras the long-term treatment by conventional means didn't bring any desired results.
+With the use of drugs containing betulin as the main ingredient, patients have been successfully cured even in severe cases where the long-term treatment by conventional means didn't bring any positive results.

-Ancient Russian medicinal manuals recommend grinded birch bark for treating purulent wounds including prolongedly unhealing ulcers: "so that the rotten meat from the ulcer was eaten away, grinded birch crust should be poured into the rotten wound ".
+Ancient Russian medicinal manuals recommend a ground birch bark for treating purulent wounds including prolongedly unhealing ulcers: "so that the rotten meat from the ulcer was eaten away, ground birch crust should be poured into the rotten wound ".

-In treatment of skin diseases betulin has shown anti-inflammatory, antibacterial and wound-healing properties.
-These properties of betulin were repeatedly confirmed, for example in standard tests conducted by German group of scientists. (www.betulin.de) Recent studies have revealed an even more interesting properties of betulin such as strongly pronounced anti-viral effect as well as hepatoprotective (liver protection) and anti-tumor properties (inducing cancer cell death).
+In the treatment of skin diseases, betulin has shown anti-inflammatory, antibacterial, and wound-healing properties.
+These properties of betulin were repeatedly confirmed in standard tests conducted by a German group of scientists. (www.betulin.de).
+Recent studies have revealed even more interesting properties of betulin such as strongly pronounced anti-viral effect as well as hepatoprotective (liver protection) and anti-tumor properties (inducing cancer cell death).
 These properties of betulin are currently the subject of research in the world.

-Betulin is characterized by broad spectrum of health benefits mostly assigned to the dermatology area: anti-inflammatory, antipruritic, it promotes differentiation of skin cells (keratinocytes), promotes wound healing and helps to build the protective barrier of the skin.
-In short, betulin harmonizes and normalizes disturbed skin functions such as exist inter alia in atopic dermatitis, psoriasis, contact dermatitis or extremely dry skin.
-Moreover betulin has a very good skin compatibility and according to present knowledge evokes no allergies.
-Other pharmacological effects of betulin, such as antiviral, antimicrobial, antioxidant, anti-tumor, tissue-protecting and its usefulness for the medical world are the subject of further research.
+Betulin is characterized by a broad spectrum of health benefits mostly assigned to the dermatology area: anti-inflammatory, antipruritic, it promotes differentiation of skin cells (keratinocytes), promotes wound healing and helps to build the protective barrier of the skin.
+In short, betulin harmonizes and normalizes disturbed skin functions such as exist inter alia in atopic dermatitis, psoriasis, contact dermatitis, or extremely dry skin.
+Moreover, betulin has very good skin compatibility and according to present knowledge evokes no allergies.
+Other pharmacological effects of betulin, such as antiviral, antimicrobial, antioxidant, anti-tumor, tissue-protecting, and its usefulness for the medical world are the subject of further research.